DannyBen/rush-cli/README.md

 Commands:
-  add       Add a local package repository to the configuration clone     Clone a GitHub package repository remove    Remove a package repository to the configuration config    Show the configuration file get       Install a package list      Shows packages in a repository or all repositories
+  add       Add a local package repository to the configuration clone     Clone a GitHub package repository remove    Remove a package repository from the configuration config    Show the configuration file get       Install a package list      Shows packages in a repository or all repositories